team-solar-commanders/mc-exercise/FUBAR.md

-this edite is done by osama as a driver basel and anas as a navigator
+1- this edite is done by osama as a driver basel and anas as a navigator

+2- this edit is done by ehab as a driver and farah with dina are navigatore